 The permanent underclass refers to a group of people believed to be structurally locked out of economic mobility.
 They are not temporarily struggling, but effectively excluded from meaningful participation in the labor market across generations.
 Unlike cyclical or transitional poverty, the word permanent implies that escape is statistically rare, even during periods of economic growth.

-Although many people assume the concept emerged alongside artificial intelligence, the idea is decades old.
+Although some people assume the concept emerged alongside artificial intelligence, the idea is decades old.
 Sociologists began using the term as far back as the 1960s to describe populations increasingly detached from stable employment due to structural changes in advanced economies.

 The concept gained wider attention in the 1980s, as researchers studied how deindustrialization, the disappearance of middle-skill jobs, and geographic segregation created pockets of persistent poverty largely untouched by economic expansions.